LSYS/forestplot/README.md

 <!------------------------ KNOWN ISSUES ------------------------>
 ## Known Issues[![](https://raw.githubusercontent.com/LSYS/forestplot/main/docs/images/pin.svg)](#known-issues)

 * Variable labels coinciding with group variables may lead to unexpected formatting issues in the graph.
 * Left-flushing of annotations relies on the `monospace` font.
-* Plot may give strange behavior for few rows of data (six rows or fewer)
+* Plot may give strange behavior for few rows of data (six rows or fewer. [see this issue](https://github.com/LSYS/forestplot/issues/52))
 * Plot can get cluttered with too many variables/rows (~30 onwards)
 <p align="right">(<a href="#top">back to top</a>)</p>